 History lovers will enjoy Old Cowtown Museum, chock full of historical buildings, living history interpreters, and an adorable cow.
 I also recommend seeing the Wichita Art Museum (with a killer piece of Dale Chihuly glass) and the Mid-American All-Indian Center and Museum.
 It is one of the most thorough museums I think I’ve visited in my whole life, and I felt so full of knowledge leaving there and attending my first Pow-Wow.
 Kids will love the Sedgwick County Zoo.

-For a dining option, consider Old Mill Tasty Shop, in the heart of Wichita.
-This 1932 retro soda fountain has delicious cafe-style food, chili, soup, and phosphates.
-A second dining option would be to enjoy dinner included with a show at Mosley Street Melodrama, an audience participation theater with class acts, and a guaranteed fun time.
+Dinner is included with a show at Mosley Street Melodrama, an audience participation theater with class acts, and a guaranteed fun time.
 Conclude your Wichita visit by seeing the stunning 44-foot Keep of the Plains statue that is lit each night on a dramatic pedestal.
 The sight is breathtaking!

 Who knew there was another Manhattan outside of New York City?
 In fact, this is one of the most sophisticated cities in Kansas, no surprise there.
 The premier city attraction is the Flint Hills Discovery Center.
 I’m grasping for words on how to describe this educational offering because it is nothing short of remarkable.
 Start your visit by watching the Disney-esque interactive movie that explains the particular Flint Hills region.
 Don’t miss Midwest Dream Car Collection, too, while you are in Manhattan.
 This museum is chock full of gorgeous rides from modern to vintage.